paulgazz/kmax/README.md

 - Compilation unit not buildable.
 There are several possible reasons:

+    1. The compilation unit has already been compiled.
+First clean with

+            make clean

-    1. While most compilation units can be built individually with make, some cannot.
+    2. While most compilation units can be built individually with make, some cannot.
 In these cases, build the parent directory instead, e.g.,

             klocalizer drivers/char/ipmi/ipmi_devintf.o  # finds it buildable in x86_64
             make.cross ARCH=x86_64 olddefconfig
             make.cross ARCH=x86_64 drivers/char/ipmi/

-    2. The configuration causes the unit to be built, but it has a compile-time error.
+    3. The configuration causes the unit to be built, but it has a compile-time error.

             klocalizer drivers/block/amiflop.o  # finds it buildable in make.cross ARCH=m68k olddefconfig
             make.cross ARCH=m68k drivers/block/amiflop.o  # Makefile sees it, but causes compiler error.

     4. Klocalizer's formulas were wrong in some cases